brianhigh/asphalt_emissions_2018_gemini3/prompt.md

 Write an R script which creates a US states choropleth map with ggplot using data from [data.gov](https://catalog.data.gov/dataset/data-anthropogenic-secondary-organic-aerosol-and-ozone-production-from-asphalt-related-emi), specifically the file AP_2018_State_County_Inventory.xlsx, which can be found at this URL: https://pasteur.epa.gov/uploads/10.23719/1531683/AP_2018_State_County_Inventory.xlsx.
 Use the "Output - State" sheet and the columns State and "Total kg/person".

 Use the same color scale as displayed in the Total kg/person column.
-A choice for this color palette would be viridis turbo, or smilar, where low values are dark green, medium are orange/yellow, and high values are red.
+A choice for this color palette could be viridis turbo, or smilar, where low values are dark green, medium are orange/yellow, and high values are red.
 State borders should be grey.

 The script should save the map to a PNG file stored in a "plots" folder.
 The plot should mention the data source in the plot caption in the lower left corner of the plot margin.